Aleksandr-ln/contentflow/docs/architecture.md

 It is designed to:

 * Create N users (`userX@example.com`)
+* All fake users created with password: password1234
 * For each user, generate 2–5 posts with:

   * Random captions